openhive-network/wax-doc/src/typescript/formatters/preface.md

 # Preface

-Operation formatters in the `@hiveio/wax` library provide a mechanism for converting complex operation objects into human-readable text representations.
-This is useful for displaying operations in a user-friendly format, making them easier to understand.
+Operation formatters provide a mechanism for converting complex operation objects into human-readable text representations.

 ## How Formatters Work